 CT3 asks SA4 to kindly take the above comments into account and to confirm whether the CMR will be sent in-band or out-of-band.

-SA4 confirms that CMR will be sent in-band, and requests CT3 to update TS 29.163 according to the above requirementRate-Control via PDU Type 14 is not needed on Nb.
+SA4 confirms that CMR will be sent in-band, and requests CT3 to update TS 29.163 according to the above requirement, with the additional requirement that the MGW can apply policy control on CMRs.

+Rate-Control via PDU Type 14 is not needed on Nb for EVS.

 SA4 would also like to inform CT3 that SA4 has agreed the encoding of the Single Codec IE for EVS shown below, and requests CT3 to specify the mapping between Single Codec subfields and SDP parameters for the EVS codec in TS 29.163 accordingly.